codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

   Older runtime versions are not affected as there is complete backward compatibility, and the ingress controller continues to route incoming requests.

 #### Tunnel Server
-Applies only to _ingress-less_ runtimes in hybrid installation environments.
+Applies only to _tunnel-based_ runtimes in hybrid installation environments.
 The Codefresh Tunnel Server is installed in the Codefresh platform.
 It communicates with the enterprise cluster located behind a NAT or firewall.

 The Tunnel Server: